A Modular Approach for Multimodal Summarization of TV Shows: Decomposition into Modules

 \subsection{Summary Generation}

 Because of our two-layer summarization approach, we can use a relatively small backbone model, and are still able to encode very long input.
 In our experiments, we use variants of BART-large \cite{lewis2020bart} for both the dialogue summarization and high-level summarization modules, but any other similar model could be used instead.
 For the dialogue summarization module (Figure~\ref{fig:method}, row~4), we use the public Huggingface checkpoint for BART which has been fine-tuned on the SamSum dataset \cite{gliwa-etal-2019-samsum}, to output multi-sentence summaries of dialogue.
 For the high-level summarization module (Figure~\ref{fig:method}, row~5), we use BART, fine-tuned first for document summarization on the CNN/Daily Mail dataset \cite{DBLP:conf/nips/HermannKGEKSB15}, and then on SummScreen3D.
 The input for the latter fine-tuning is our re-ordered scene summaries and visual text descriptions, i.e.,~the output of the dialogue summarization, vision-processing and reordering modules.
-The output is the gold summaries from the SummScreen3D \cite{papalampidi2023hierarchical3d} training set.
-Training and inference took place on a single NVIDIA A100-SXM-80GB GPU, taking seven and one hour(s), respectively.
+The output is the gold summaries from the SummScreen3D training set.